hayatbiralem/superpeer-task-vue/README.md

 ## Demo

-You can check the result on both desktop and mobile devices by visiting http://superpeertask.test.rebootworks.com/
+You can check the result on both desktop and mobile devices by visiting http://superpeertaskvue.test.rebootworks.com/

+## Classic HTML Version

+You can check the classic HTML version by visiting http://superpeertaskvue.test.rebootworks.com/

 ## Usage